yasmeendev/hammad/docs/v2.0/user_docs/catalog/index.md

 All variations inherit property values of the master product, such as description and assets, but may also override those values, when required.

+!!! note
+	You can also read more about variations in the Product Variation Concept section below.

 You can configure the following attributes for your products:

 1. Custom properties